Get insider access

 If you're on a budget, ASUS has a few low-cost monitors, particularly from their TUF Gaming lineup.
 If you're interested in that, then the ASUS VG279QM is a good choice.
 It has a lower 1080p resolution than the ASUS ROG Swift PG279QM, which is the trade-off you need to make for getting something cheaper, but it still has a max refresh rate of 280Hz.
 It doesn't have native G-SYNC support either, but it's still G-SYNC compatible and reduces screen tearing with NVIDIA graphics cards.

-Luckily, it's great for gaming as it has a fast response time at any refresh rate, so motion looks smooth, and it even has a backlight strobing feature to reduce persistence blur.
-It has low input lag at high refresh rates, but this increases a lot at 60Hz, so you'll notice a delay while gaming at low refresh rates, which is a problem with some TUF Gaming monitors.
+Luckily, like most ASUS monitors, it's great for gaming as it has a fast response time at any refresh rate, so motion looks sharp, and this model even has a backlight strobing feature to reduce persistence blur.
+It has low input lag at high refresh rates, but this increases a lot at 60Hz, which is a common problem with some TUF Gaming monitors.
 If you prefer getting something smaller, the ASUS TUF Gaming VG259QM is a 25-inch monitor with nearly the same performance, so you can get whichever size you like, but it has the same issue with the increased input lag.

 See our review